 Step 5.
 If there are no other questions, click Start Backup to execute the operation.

 When it comes to robocopy sync changes only in Windows 11/10/8/7, you must be very careful because incorrect operation may lead to serious consequences such as data loss.
 If you are not familiar with this Robocopy, you can turn to a GUI-based software AOMEI Backupper Stanard.

 It is easy to use with its user-friendly design and clear interface.
 So, you can easily set up a scheduled backup task, either incremental or differential backup, letting this software automatically detect your changed or new files and backup them to your destination.
 Anyway, you can get your files back no matter what happens.

-Except for file backup, this software still supports system backup, disk backup and partition backup.
+Except for file backup, this software still supports system backup, disk backup, partition backup and cloud backup.
 And all the backup options, backup schedule and backup scheme also applies to these functions.
 Please download it to have a try right now!